-You forget your body doesn’t shrink to its pre-pregnancy size right after delivery.
-In fact, you’ll still look six months pregnant.
+Unfortunately, our bodies don’t shrink to their pre-pregnancy sizes right after delivery.
+In fact, you’ll still look six months pregnant even with the baby born.
 And whether you breastfeed or not, your breasts will change as well.

-For some, this might be a welcome change.
-For others, you dread the thought of you breasts getting any larger.
-You already have back problems with your regular cup size.
-Now you’re dealing with even larger breasts.
+For some, larger breasts will be a welcome change.
+But others dread the thought of them getting any larger (especially if you already have back problems with your regular size).

 You’re also scared about what happens to your body after you stop breastfeeding.
-Will your breasts look deflated like old balloons, you wonder?
+Will your breasts look deflated like old balloons?

-Why you shouldn’t feel scared: By now, you’re used to your body changing.
-Your belly is large, your body is swelling, and everything changes for the baby.
-You’ll find breastfeeding support for your changing body as well.
+By now, you’re used to your body changing.
+Your belly is large, your body is swelling, and everything changes as the baby grows in your womb.
+Think of the breastfeeding stage as a small extension of your pregnancy.

+You’ll also find supportive breastfeeding gear for your changing body, from nursing bras to camisoles.
 And your body does go back to normal.
-They seem small after weaning from breastfeeding because you’re used to its new size.
-Your breasts won’t shrink to a size less than what you had pre-pregnancy.
+They’ll seem small after weaning from breastfeeding because you’re used to its larger size.
+But they won’t shrink to a size less than those you had pre-pregnancy.

 6. You’re scared breastfeeding will be sexually stimulating

-Why you shouldn’t feel scared: There is nothing sexual about a baby breastfeeding.
-You’re in a different mental state.
+Rest assured, there is nothing sexual about a baby breastfeeding.
 Sleep deprivation leaves you with no sexual inclinations whatsoever when your baby is nursing.
 Breastfeeding will make you feel relaxed because of hormones, but not in a sexual way.

 7. You feel scared of failing with breastfeeding

-Why you shouldn’t feel scared: It’s funny how I view breastfeeding.
-On one hand, I write articles on the blog about how to stay motivated with breastfeeding.
-But I’m also a big advocate of doing what works for you.
-If that means quitting or not even starting, that’s okay.
+It’s funny how I view breastfeeding.
+On one hand, I’m a big proponent of breastfeeding and tout its many benefits.
+But I’m also a big advocate of doing what works for you, even if that means bottle feeding or not even starting.

-The less you tie breastfeeding as a measure of your self worth, the more successful you’ll be as a mom.
-This doesn’t mean you’ll breastfeed longer.
-But you’ll see yourself as a mom—a great one—regardless of how long or whether you breastfeed or not.
+The less you tie breastfeeding as a measure of your self-worth, the more likely you can make clear decisions about it.
+You’ll see yourself as a mom—a great one—regardless of how long you breastfeed, or whether you do or not.

-Feeling scared to breastfeed is normal for many moms.
-You feel scared to nurse in public or have your milk leak for all to see.
-You don’t want to feel tied down to round the clock breastfeeding and wonder if breastfeeding will hurt.
+Feeling scared to breastfeed is normal for many new mothers.
+You feel anxious about nursing in public or leaking through your clothes for all to see.
+You don’t want to feel tied down to round-the-clock breastfeeding and wonder if it will hurt.

-Though normal to feel scared to breastfeed, you also now know how to overcome these fears.
-You’ll find ways to make it work.
-You’ll take practical steps like using a nursing cover or nursing pads.
-And you’ll shift your mindset to accepting your current situation instead of resisting it.
+However normal it is to feel scared to breastfeed, you also now know how to overcome these fears.
+You’ll find ways to make it work and take practical steps like using a cover or nursing pads.
+You’ll shift your mindset to accepting your current situation instead of resisting it.

-And breastfeeding can be successful for you and your baby, regardless of your fears.
+And breastfeeding can be successful for you and your baby, regardless of your fears and worries.

 - 12 Breastfeeding Secrets Every Mom Should Know